theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/the-bi-notification-server/executing-bw-loader-packages/executing-the-infopackage.md

+If you execute the InfoPackage now the SSIS package will be executed implicitly.

 If you use the windows service instead of the command line tool, a log.txt file will be created where you can find out details about problems.